 Adults and Young People Making the Promises for Themselves

-If you would like to be baptised then the first thing is to speak to our minister.
+If you would like to be baptised then the first thing is to pop along on a Sunday morning and have a chat with us.
 Baptism isn’t a private rite reflecting a private faith but a public act of commitment to Jesus Christ in His Church.
 To this end those being baptised affirm their faith in God, determination to live as committed disciples and are, upon baptism, immediately admitted into membership of the Church.
 We prepare people for baptism through a mixture of discussion, reflection, prayer and through the experience of weekly worship with us.
 You can see the order of service for baptism here – it may be administered by pouring water on your head or through total immersion – where your whole body is immersed in water – in the baptistry of our sister church in Shawlands which was designed for this.
 Look at pages 58 and 61 for the proclamation of faith and page 62 for the promises of membership.